Pranay-Rayke/apiwiz-task-management-project/README.md

 4) Run the Project

-5) Go to the browser and paste the url - http://localhost:8080/swagger-ui/index.html
+5) Go to the browser and paste the url - http://localhost:8080/swagger-ui/index.html (port number might be change in your system please select accordingly)

 6) Now you can directly access the API.